 6 Smelly Cat CoffeehouseCharlotteSee on map

-Nestled in Charlotte’s arts and entertainment district known as NoDa, Smelly Cat Coffeehouse features a homey, rustic atmosphere, with funky cat memorabilia and music from the ’90s, paired with single-origin pour-overs, refreshing cold brews, and specialty espresso drinks.
-If you’re not big on coffee, consider the Chunky Monkey hot chocolate, sprinkled with chunks of rich chocolate and peppermint.
+Nestled in Charlotte’s arts and entertainment district known as NoDa, Smelly Cat Coffeehouse features a homey, rustic atmosphere, with funky cat memorabilia and music from the ’90s, paired with single-origin pour-overs, refreshing cold brews and specialty espresso drinks.
+If you’re not big on coffee, consider the various hot chocolate options or the caramel apple cider.

-If you’re interested in some coffee schooling, visit Not Just Coffee, another Charlotte hot spot with five locations, for cuppings, classes and interactive brewing.
+If you’re interested in some coffee schooling, visit Not Just Coffee, another Charlotte hot spot with six locations, for cuppings, classes and interactive brewing.

 7 Twin City Hive

 Twin City Hive serves pour-over and drip coffees using single-origin beans from roasters all over our state.
 They make a mean specialty coffee drink courtesy of the carefully curated selection of locally and globally sourced beans.
 Plus, with local chocolates and gift items such as raw honey, muffins, T-shirts and mugs, they pretty much provide one-stop shopping.